 Are you a small team with less than twelve users?
-Then Bitrix24 is a free alternative to Microsoft Project.
-And even if you have a slightly larger team, ask yourself, does everyone need access?
+Then Bitrix24 is one of the best free alternatives to Microsoft Project.
+And even if you have a slightly larger team, ask yourself if everyone really needs access.

-If you’re looking for ease of use, Wrike is your project management tool.
+If you’re looking for ease of use, Wrike is your project management tool and one of the nicer alternatives to Microsoft Project.
 It’s fairly easy to learn and you can quickly start tracking your work.

 There’s a reason Wrike is our number two on this list.
 It boasts a clean and user-friendly interface.
 And what’s more, your dashboard is customizable within the software.
 This allows you to tailor the software experience to your team’s needs.

-Widgets add another layer of customizability.
+Widgets add another layer of customization.
 These allow you to keep certain features to the forefront including documents, notes, and certain other resources.

 If you need a visualization, look at Asana or Slack.
 Imagine a three-panel interface.
 A list of projects on the left when you can start what you want for easy access.
 Once you click on a project, it pops up in the second pane where tasks fold out before you.
 Lastly, if you click on a task, the third panel displays your task details.